-Where is this file made?
+Where are your files made?
 Which country?

 Bona Fide Beauty Glass Nail Files are made in The Czech Republic from 100% Genuine Czech Glass of the finest quality.
 Czech ‘Bohemian’ glass is a centuries old traditional form of glassmaking globally recognized for its superior craftsmanship & beauty.
 These are the real deal!